kmamykin/aws-mqtt/README.md

 const client = new AWSMqttClient({
   region: AWS.config.region,
   credentials: AWS.config.credentials,
-  endpoint: '...iot.us-east-1.amazonaws.com', // NOTE: get this value with `aws iot describe-endpoint`
+  endpoint: '...iot.us-east-1.amazonaws.com', // NOTE: See below on how to get the endpoint domain
   expires: 600, // Sign url with expiration of 600 seconds
   clientId: 'mqtt-client-' + (Math.floor((Math.random() * 100000) + 1)), // clientId to register with MQTT broker.
 Need to be unique per client
   will: {